-Students with an 80% average or higher (with no individual mark below a score of 70%) in five core Grade 12 courses will be granted an Excellence Scholarship.
-The scholarship is valued to the maximum tuition amount of \$4, 468 for 2021/22.
-Scholarship recipients are responsible for paying associated fees (students' association, campus recreation, technology, health and dental, books, materials, and lab).
+Students with an 80% average or higher (with no individual mark below a score of 70%) in five core Grade 12 courses will be granted an Excellence Tuition Waiver.
+The tuition waiver is valued to the maximum tuition amount of \$4,780 for 2022/23.
+Tuition waiver recipients are responsible for paying associated fees (students' association, campus recreation, technology, health and dental, books, materials, and lab).

-To be eligible for the Excellence Scholarship, students must:'
+To be eligible for the Excellence Tuition Waiver, students must:'